nickfrey/BC-transit-tracker/README.md

 ## Connecting to Home Assistant

 The Transit Tracker firmware is based on ESPHome and is compiled with some configuration options to make it easy to connect to Home Assistant.
 Once the device is connected to your Wi-Fi network, Home Assistant should automatically prompt you to add it as an ESPHome integration.
-If you do not get prompted, you can [add it manually by IP](https://my.home-assistant.io/redirect/config_flow_start/?domain=esphome).
+If you aren't prompted, you can [add it manually by IP](https://my.home-assistant.io/redirect/config_flow_start/?domain=esphome).

 Once added, the device exposes the ability to control the display's brightness as a light entity, and a button entity to restart the device.
 You can use these entities in your automations, for example, to turn down the display's brightness at night so you aren't blinded when you wake up.